cosinekitty/astronomy/source/js/README.md

 <a name="Spherical"></a>

 ## Spherical
-Holds spherical coordinates: latitude, longitude, distance.

 **Kind**: global class
+**Brief**: Holds spherical coordinates: latitude, longitude, distance.

+Spherical coordinates represent the location of a point using two angles and a distance.
 **Properties**

 | Name | Type | Description |